dwrobel/flatcam/README.md

 - changed the triangulation type in VisPyVisuals for ShapeCollectionVisual class
 - added a setting in Preferences -> Gerber -> Gerber General named Buffering.
 If set to 'no' the Gerber objects load a lot more faster (perhaps 10 times faster than when set to 'full') but the visual look is not so great as all the aperture polygons can be seen
 - added for NCC Tool and Paint Tool a setting in the Preferences -> Tools --> (NCC Tool/ Paint Tool) that can set a progressive plotting (plot shapes as they are processed)
+- some fixes in Paint Tool when done over the Gerber objects in case that the progressive plotting is selected
+- some fixes in Gerber isolation in case that the progressive plotting is selected; added a 'Buffer solid geometry' button shown only when progressive plotting for Gerber object is selected.
+It will buffer the entire geometry of the object and plot it, in a threaded way.

 8.09.2019